LoubnaEA/BondPySQL/README.md

 ## Contributing
-Got cool SQL snippets, useful resources, ideas to make BondPySQL even better ?
+Got useful SQL snippets, resources or ideas to improve BondPySQL ?
-Feel free to fork, tweak and send us a pull request.
+Feel free to fork the repo, make changes and submit a pull request.

-**We’d love to hear from you !** 🫶
+**Community contributions are welcome.** 🫶

 ## Resources